SertayKabuk/github-org-manager/README.md

 - **Add to Team**: Drag a member from the "Available Members" section and drop them onto a team
 - **Remove from Team**: Drag a member from a team and drop them back to "Available Members"
 - **Filter Members**: Use the role filter to view members by their organization role

+### Managing Cost Centers

+- **View Cost Centers**: Navigate to `/cost-centers` to see all enterprise cost centers
+- **Filter by State**: Use the state filter dropdown to view active or deleted cost centers
+- **Create Cost Center**: Click "New Cost Center" to create a billing cost center
+- **View Cost Center Details**: Click on any cost center card to manage resources
+- **Update Cost Center**: Edit the cost center name and save changes
+- **Delete Cost Center**: Click "Delete cost center" to archive it (marks as deleted)
+- **Add Resources**: Use searchable dropdowns to find and add users or repositories
+- **Remove Resources**: Click the trash icon next to any resource to remove it
+- **Search Resources**: Start typing in the combobox to filter available users and repositories

 ## Project Structure